Maximize Style in Minimal Space: Small Front Porch Decorating Ideas

 The creative idea to use a vintage stroller to hold greenery really ramps up the charm!
 Consider also, the charm that is added by the sweet bird throw pillow and the vintage-look rug.

+Jennifer from Dimples and Tangles played up her small area with a fun ginger jar door hanging and a fun leopard print welcome mat.
 Pay special attention to how you arrange the accessories on your porch.

-As if all this eye candy alone isn’t enough to convince you of the importance and desirability of a decorated and styled front porch, here’s what my trusted realtor, has to say: “I encourage sellers to always make the best first impression possible.
+“I encourage sellers to always make the best first impression possible.
 After all, you only have one chance to make a good first impression.
-By giving the front porch, door or entry to the home extra charm, character or a pop of color you welcome potential buyers and create excitement for what they will find inside!
-A great first impression is sure to bring an offer even sooner than anticipated!”.
+By giving the front porch, door or entry to the home extra charm, character or a pop of color you welcome visitors (and potential buyers) and create excitement for what they will find inside!

 Leave A Comment